MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-apis.md

 Uri account = factory.CreateUri(L"http://www.contoso.com");
 ```

 The classes in the two examples above are types from a Windows namespace.
-In this next example, **BankAccountWRC::BankAccount** is a custom type implemented in a Windows Runtime Component.
+In this next example, **BankAccountWRC::BankAccount** is a custom type implemented in a Windows Runtime component.

 ```cppwinrt
 auto factory = winrt::get_activation_factory<BankAccountWRC::BankAccount>();